beniaminogreen/zoomerjoin/README.md

 ------------------------------------------------------------------------

-The package provides the following functions, which are designed to be near to drop-ins for the corresponding dplyr/fuzzyjoin commands:
+zoomerjoin provides the lsh_join family of functions, which are designed to be near drop-ins for the corresponding dplyr/fuzzyjoin commands:

 - `lsh_left_join()`
 - `lsh_right_join()`